nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The **API** of this component is specified in [`Ui.java`](https://github.com/AY2223S2-CS2113-F13-2/tp/blob/master/src/main/java/seedu/brokeMan/ui/Ui.java)

-The Ui consists of methods read inputs from user and to format the outputs to be displayed to the user.

 Below is the UML diagram for Ui class:

 ![UiClassDiagram](images/UiClassDiagram.png)

+The Ui consists of methods to read inputs from user and to format the outputs to be displayed to the user.

 [back to contents](#table-of-contents)